ptorres001/census_HI_classification_model/README.md

 We would like to run further tests on datasets that contain the same information as the Census data but for very different populations and places with different policies than New York.

-In the future, deep learning techniques like MLP will be used in order to determine
+In the future, deep learning techniques like MLP will be used to see if a higher Precision score can be reached.

 # Recommendations
 1. The health insurance industry would be better served by a model that took a holistic look at the target audience